Generic Name: tramadol (TRAM a dol)

 Ultram (tramadol) is a narcotic-like pain reliever.

 Ultram is used to treat moderate to severe pain.
-Ultram extended-release is used to treat moderate to severe chronic pain when treatment is needed around the clock.

 Before taking this medicine

 a history of drug or alcohol addiction;